Software and computational tools

 Agentic Integration

-While Hamilcar currently provides a comprehensive Mathematica interface for canonical field theory calculations, the ultimate goal is to enable seamless integration with agentic systems.
-The requisite JSON-RPC interface that will allow AI agents to programmatically access Hamilcarβs functionality is yet to be developed.
+While Hamilcar currently provides a comprehensive Mathematica interface for canonical field theory calculations, it is intended for integration with agentic systems.
+A rudimentary agent Hasdrubal is under development.

 General use